nikkivasilev/project-defence-react-app/README.md

 ## Deployment:

-The front end is deployed via FireBase and can be accessed at:
+The react app is deployed via FireBase and can be accessed at:
 [magazin-slunce.web.app](https://magazin-slunce.web.app/)
 or alternatively
 [magazin-slunce.firebaseapp.com](https://magazin-slunce.firebaseapp.com/)

-### *To access the deployed app it's necessary to run the node server locally*
+### *Currently, to access the deployed app, it's necessary to run the node server locally*